NetApp/meetup-rvk-demo/README.md

 Schedule

+## Stack
 The monkey stack
 A well designed chaos ecosystem could include more monkeys than just the one that breaks instances.
 Netflix had a (now retired) set of tools called Simian Army.
 The basic ideas of the simian army are still highly relevant

-Janitor monkey
+* Janitor monkey

 A robot that will ruthlessly clean up unused resources

-Conformity monkey
+* Conformity monkey

 This robot will tear down any stack/resource that does not adhere to preset architectural rules, for example a cluster that has its admin interface exposed to the internet.

-Security Monkey
+* Security Monkey

 Whitehat pentest your own systems

-Latency monkey
+* Latency monkey

+### Preliminary monkey stack at NetApp
+Litmus: for k8s
+Chaostookit: for infrastructure
+Argo and ArgoCD: for delivery  (Alpha)
+Grafana loki: for log aggregation with fluentbit (memory issues with promtail we use the still experimental boltdb for storage )
+     Index: Amazon dynamodb - Cassandra - Bigtable  we use boltDB       Storage: all above s3 filesystem , we use filesystem
+     Prometheus+Grafana      Blackbox exporter and Pushgateway as litmus engines are scheduled jobs
+Linkerd: for service mesh
+Weavescope: for graphical cluster representation

+## Use cases
 One of the trickier issues to identify is often when network connectivity starts behaving in an unexpected way.
 This would be a way of identifying how a system behaves during

 Customer induced retry storm